mother-of-all-self-hosting/ansible-role-searxng/README.md

 SPDX-License-Identifier: AGPL-3.0-or-later
 -->

-# NodeBB Ansible role
+# SearXNG Ansible role

-This is an [Ansible](https://www.ansible.com/) role which installs an [NodeBB](https://github.com/NodeBB/NodeBB/) server to run as a [Docker](https://www.docker.com/) container wrapped in a systemd service.
+This is an [Ansible](https://www.ansible.com/) role which installs an [SearXNG](https://github.com/SearXNG/SearXNG/) server to run as a [Docker](https://www.docker.com/) container wrapped in a systemd service.

 This role *implicitly* depends on: